 Plantar Fasciitis is an inflammation caused by unnecessary stretching of the plantar fascia.
 The plantar fascia is a wide band of fibrous tissue which runs all along the bottom surface of the foot, attaching at the bottom of the heel bone and extending to the forefoot.
 When the plantar fascia is much stretched, this can source plantar fasciitis, which can also direct to heel pain, arch pain, and heel spurs.

 Plantar fasciitis means inflammation of your plantar fascia.
-Your plantar fascia is a physically powerful band of tissue likeplantar fascia a muscle that stretches from your heel to your focus foot bones.
+Your plantar fascia is a physically powerful band of tissue like a muscle that stretches from your heel to your focus foot bones.
 It supports the arch of your foot and too acts as a shock absorber in your foot.
 Plantar fasciitis is common.
 About 1 in 10 people will find plantar fasciitis at some time in their life.
 It is the majority common in people between the ages of 40 to 60 years.
 However, it can happen at any age.
 It is twice as frequent in women as men.
 It is too common in athletes.

 0 comments: